JonathanWilbur/asn1-ts/README.md

 decoding ASN.1 data structures using the Basic Encoding Rules (BER), Canonical Encoding Rules (CER), and Distinguished Encoding Rules (DER).

 Install via `npm install asn1-ts`.
+As of version 9.0.0 and above, this library is ESM only: no more CommonJS.

 **Table of Contents**